FelixWolf/pyverse_old/readme.md

 Copyrights and disclaimers
 ------
-Pyverse and it's contributors are not endorsed, affiliated, or sponsored by Linden Lab, the creators of Second Life, or Second Life it's self.
+Pyverse and it's contributors are not endorsed, affiliated, or sponsored by Linden Lab, the creators of Second Life, or Second Life it's self.<br/>
 Second Life is registered trademark of Linden Lab, Inc.